 Theft and Vandalism

 When a construction site does not have adequate security measures, it makes it easier for thieves and vandals to intrude.
-In addition to the obvious damage and theft to the property, which may slow down and stop the construction process altogether, a building site can also be rife with potential dangers.
+In addition to the obvious damage to, and theft from, the property, which may slow down or stop the construction process altogether, a building site can also be rife with potential dangers.

-By installing security measures that help to prevent intruders from getting in (such as CCTV and control of site access), construction sites can significantly reduce the risk of intrusions, and the numerous different potential damages that can come as a result of this.
+By installing security measures that help to prevent intruders from getting in (such as CCTV and control of site access), construction sites can significantly reduce the risk of intrusions, and the numerous potential damages that can occur as a result.

 For more information on how to protect your construction site, please visit this page.